Code-Institute-Submissions/CI-2nd-milestone/README.md

 ## Installing
 This project uses NodeJs for managing Javascript libraries, webpack and a testing webserver.
 Visite their [website](https://nodejs.org/en/) to install NodeJs for your operation system.
 NodeJs ships with npm, which will be automatically installed.

 In order to run this project, please clone the repository to a folder on your computer.
-Open a terminal (or commandprompt) and cd into your cloned folder.
+Open a terminal (or command prompt) and cd into your cloned folder.
 Type in the following command:
 ```
 npm install
 ```